GroupLeaders ($20/hour) + Assistant Teachers($19/hour)

 Experience in an educational setting

 About Girl Scouts of Oregon and Southwest Washington: At Girl Scouts of Oregon and Southwest Washington, it's our mission to build Girl Scouts of courage, confidence, and character who make the world a better place.
 Staff supports a network of dedicated volunteers who bring Girl Scouts programming to youths in their community.
-Since 1912, Girl Scouts has supported children and young adults to achieve their full potential-and today, Girl Scouts stands as the preeminent leadership development organization for young women.
+Since 1912, Girl Scouts has supported children and young adults in achieving their full potential-and today, Girl Scouts stands as the premier leadership development organization for young women.
 With Girl Scouts of Oregon and Southwest Washington, you can make a difference in the lives of Girl Scouts, adult volunteers, and the world.

 Diversity, Equity, Inclusion: We encourage, value, and honor diversity and support a culture of equity and inclusion.
 We are committed to fostering diversity at every level of the organization.
 We are an equal opportunity employer.